yelouafi/avenir/README.md

 One possible solution is to extract out the cancellation capability into a first class value.
 For example we can create some token and then pass it down to all async operations that construct Promises.
-The createor of the token can request the cancellation at any moment.
+The creator of the token can request the cancellation at any moment.
 The async operations that have received the token can then be notified of the cancellation.
 This is the solution that was planned to be implemented into the TC39 standard (but was